 Last year, I came across these fun-looking markers on the internet.
 I searched what they do, peoples opinions on them, the price, techniques, everything about these markers.
 If you don’t know what they are, let me explain.

-Chameleon pens are high-quality, achohal based, markers.
-The marker has two different nibs on both ends of the markers.
+Chameleon pens are high-quality, alcohol based, markers.
+The marker has two different nibs on both ends of the marker.
 A brush, and a bullet end.
 The bullet end is really helpful for smaller, tight spaces in your drawing, and the brush nib I find easier for bigger spaces.
 In the middle of the marker is a mixing chamber, where you put one end of the marker in, and the color goes from lighter to darker or one color to a different color.

 - There is a 22 pack of chameleon pens for $64

 - A 52 pack for $140

 Again, these are for more experienced artists, so I would not suggest to spend this much if you a beginner.
 I am a beginner, but I got this for a gift from my family.

 They are really good markers, and I highly suggest them.